noetl/noetl/docs/dsl_spec.md

 Inputs:
 - code (string, required): Python code to execute
-- with (object, optional): Variables to inject into the code context
+- args (object, optional): Variables to inject into the code context
 - as (string, optional): Variable name to store the result

 Outputs: